Data Models Challenges in Microservices architecture

 Cons: Additional complexity, Service coupling, which is against microservice architecture.

-CQRS & Event Sourcing: Which you should notify the object changes due to the CQRS pattern, and to notify listeners by changes using the EDA, which guarantee 'At least once' publishing to interested services
+CQRS & EDA: Which you should notify the object changes due to the CQRS pattern, and to notify listeners by changes using the EDA, which guarantee 'At least once' publishing to interested services

 Pros: Support the integrity by adding database objects (Views, Functions, Procedures) with defined responsibility.